-Before the COVID-19 outbreak, the media had a tendency to paint preppers in a negative light.
+(ModernSurvival.org) – Before the recent virus outbreak, the media had a tendency to paint preppers in a negative light.
 Shows such as Doomsday Preppers made survivalists and preppers look like fringe lunatics.
 In truth, preppers have very little in common with the examples portrayed on television.

 Not every prepper is waiting for the government to come knocking, or for the end of the world as we know it (TEOTWAWKI).
 Most preppers are simply looking to become more self-sufficient, and better prepared to handle whatever life happens to throw at them.
 Just like we are taught as children in the old fables “The Grasshopper and the Ant” and “The Three Little Pigs,” those who prepare for the worst are the ones who survive it.

-To understand why you need to be prepared, ask yourself one simple question: How prepared are you to face a biological threat, natural disaster, terrorist attack, or civil unrest?
+To understand why you need to be prepared, ask yourself one simple question: How prepared are you to face a biological threat, natural disaster, terrorist attack, another pandemic, or mass civil unrest?

 The Times are Changing

-In the aftermath of the initial coronavirus outbreak, the media changed their tune about preppers.
-Publications such as the New York Times and LA Times began to run articles giving advice from preppers on how to handle the pandemic.
+In the aftermath of the pandemic, the media changed their tune about preppers.
+Publications such as the New York Times and LA Times began to run articles giving advice from preppers on how to handle the chaos.
 In fact, many preppers stepped up to help those who were caught unprepared for the turmoil following the virus and subsequent panic buying.
-That’s a far cry from the greedy, selfish and reclusive image that used to be associated with preppers.
+That’s a far cry from the greedy, selfish, and reclusive image that used to be associated with preppers.